 You can lodge a debt recovery dispute when you believe someone owes you money.
 For example, money you have lent someone, money owed for work you have done or money owed for goods.

 Being involved in a matter can be a complex and costly process.
-You should seek legal advice before lodging a dept dispute claim.
+You should seek legal advice before lodging a debt dispute claim.
 You can also speak to the other party to try and resolve the issue.

 The steps below provide general information and do not cover all scenarios nor constitute legal advice.